haoran119/learning-notes/学习笔记之Finance/README.md

         * Regional Variations: The exact time designated as COB can vary.
 For instance, COB in a financial center like New York might be different from COB in Tokyo due to time zone differences and local market customs.
         * Specific Contexts: In some specific financial contexts, COB might have a more specialized meaning.
 For instance, in certain risk management contexts, COB data might refer to the data snapshot taken at the end of the business day to evaluate the day's trading activities and associated risks.
     * It's always important to clarify the exact meaning and time of COB in any given context, especially when dealing with time-sensitive financial transactions or tasks.
+* forward
+    * In finance, "forward" generally refers to a forward contract.
+Here’s an explanation:
+        * `Forward Contract`: A customized contract between two parties to buy or sell an asset at a specified future date for a price that is agreed upon today.
+Unlike standard futures contracts, forwards are not traded on exchanges but are `over-the-counter (OTC)` instruments.
+        * `Forward Price`: `The agreed-upon price` in a forward contract at which the asset will be bought or sold on the specified future date.
+        * `Forward Market`: A market for forward contracts where such agreements are made.
+This market is primarily used by businesses and investors to hedge against future price fluctuations of assets.
+        * `Currency Forwards`: A specific type of forward contract that involves the exchange of a set amount of currencies at a future date at a predetermined rate.
+It’s often used by companies to hedge against currency risk.
+* FOS ?
+    * Field of Study (FOS): Finance as an academic discipline or specialization within a broader educational curriculum.
 * par ?
     * In finance and investing, the term "par" refers to the face value or nominal value of a financial instrument.
 It is particularly common in the context of bonds, but the concept can apply to other types of securities as well.
 Here's a more detailed explanation:
         * Bonds: For bonds, "par value" is the amount that the issuer agrees to repay at the bond's maturity.
 Typically, this is set at $1,000 for corporate bonds and may differ for other types of bonds.
 When a bond is trading at its par value, it's said to be trading "at par."
 If the bond's price is above par, it's "trading at a premium," and if below par, it's "trading at a discount."